understandable-machine-intelligence-lab/Quantus/README.md

 df
 ```

-As result, the max-Sensitivity scores for Saliency = 0.41 (0.15) and Integrated Gradients = 0.17 (0.05).
-Lower scores are considered better, which means that in this experimental setting,
-Integrated Gradients can be considered more robust than Saliency explanations.
-To replicate this example please find notebook under `/tutorials/getting_started.ipynb`.
+When comparing the max-Sensitivity scores for the Saliency and Integrated Gradients explanations, we can conclude that in this experimental setting, Saliency can be considered less robust (scores 0.41 +-0.15std) compared to Integrated Gradients (scores 0.17 +-0.05std).
+To get a more comprehensive view, we would use Quantus to verify to what extent this results are reproducible over different parameterisations of the metric e.g., by changing the amount of noise `perturb_radius` or the number of samples to iterate over 'nr_samples'.
+With Quantus, we would further analyse if Integrated Gradients offers an improvement over Saliency also in other evaluation criteria such as faithfulness, randomisation and localisation.
+To replicate this simple example please find a dedicated notebook under `/tutorials/getting_started.ipynb`.

 ### Tutorials

-More examples are located in the `/tutorials` folder.
-For example,
+For more examples, please see notebooks in `/tutorials` folder.
+We have included some preliminary use cases such as:

 * [Basic example all metrics](https://github.com/understandable-machine-intelligence-lab/quantus/blob/main/tutorials/tutorial_basic_example_all_metrics.ipynb): shows how to instantiate the different metrics for ImageNet••
 * Measure sensitivity of hyperparameter choice (`/tutorials/sensitivity_parameterisation.ipynb`)